ibm-cloud-docs/watsonxdata/known_issues.md

 **Workaround:** To prevent errors, avoid querying role-related information_schema tables (such as applicable_roles, enabled_roles, and roles) for `tpcds` or `tpch` connectors.

-## Use valid table names to ensure query reliability
+## Use valid schema, table, and column names to ensure query reliability
 {: #known_issue21807}

-Avoid using leading or trailing spaces in table names when creating tables or columns in Query workspace.
-Although the table may be created successfully, these spaces can cause issues when querying or interacting with the table later.
-To ensure smooth and reliable operation, always use clean table names without extra spaces.
+Avoid using leading or trailing spaces in schema, table, or column names when creating tables in the Query workspace.
+While the creation may succeed, these extra spaces can lead to issues during querying or interaction.
+To ensure smooth and reliable operation, always use clean names without extra spaces.

 ## Limitations of BLOB and CLOB support in Presto
 {: #known_issue30109}